 As for the run command method, the MDM will need to run: • For install.sh: /private/tmp/install.sh -i • For McAfeeSmartInstall.sh: /private/tmp/McAfeeSmartInstall.sh

 NOTE:There is currently a bug in the smart installer script – you must update the script in a text editor to get it to install.
 The workaround is available here and also in the above Jamf Pro link.

 What allowed extensions or filters are needed to enable McAfee endpoint products to successfully protect your Mac depends on what version of macOS you are running.
 McAfee provides sample configuration profiles (in the KB links below) that you can directly import or use for inspiration in building your own.
 It doesn’t hurt to use the same profiles on multiple OS versions as the older OS versions will just ignore what doesn’t apply.
 All configuration profiles are required for successful use of McAfee endpoint products on Mac.

-Note to Mac Admins: Bundle IDs for Extensions (System or Kernel) need to be explicitly defined in Big Sur.
+Note to Mac Admins: Bundle IDs for Extensions (System or Kernel) need to be explicitly defined in Big Sur and Monterey.
 Please view the KB links below for the bundle IDs.

 Note to Jamf Pro Admins: Uploading a System Extension config profile is currently broken (PI-008562).
 You will have to create and populate the system extension profile yourself.
-Click here for an example screen shot.
+Click here and here for example screen shots.

 Definitions: • Standalone – designed to be used without ePO -or- designed to be installed without using ePO • ePO Package – designed to be checked-in – this is endpoint software that is installed from ePO. • ePO Extension – designed to be checked-in – this is used to configure software installed from ePO. • Documentation – install guides, product guides, release notes, etc.